fl101/awardfares-blog/_posts/2023-05-18-aadvantage-guide.md

 ### On Partner Airlines

-We briefly mentioned the wide range of AAdvantage partner airlines above, it’s crazy!
-But the number of miles required to book an award flight on a partner airline will vary depending on the airline, the cabin of service, and the distance of the flight.
+We briefly mentioned the wide range of AAdvantage partner airlines above, but the number of miles required to book an award flight on a partner airline will vary depending on the airline, the cabin of service, and the distance of the flight.

 Here is a summary of the number of miles required to book an award flight on some of American Airlines' partner airlines: